abdealisaria/Hindi-Sentiment-Analyzer/README.md

-Author : Abdeali Saria

 NLP (Natural Language processing) Mini Project
-# Hindi-Sentiment-Analyzer
+# Hindi-Sentiment-Analyzer (or any language: just change the words in the dataset to your preferred language)

 Steps to run: